azteknative/terraform-aws-eks-blueprints/docs/add-ons/external-dns.md

   external_dns_irsa_policies = ["<IAM Policy ARN", ...]
 ```

+There is an example policy that grants permissions to managed records for a single hosted zone available [here](../../modules/kubernetes-addons/external-dns/external-dns-policy.json).

 ### GitOps Configuration

 The following properties are made available for use when managing the add-on via GitOps.